 As always, the ghost writers “forget” to tell you that steroids are the actual driving engine behind modern growth.
 Honestly, the rest periods between sets make no difference whatsoever.

 Besides, resting only 1-2 minutes between sets is too little unless you are doing some sort of circuits or assistance exercises.
 Any weight that’s remotely heavy will require you to rest at least 3 minutes, which in my eyes is the actual “bodybuilding” rest period if such thing was to exist.

-3 minutes allow you to lift heavier weights and prepare mentally for what’s about to come.
-When you are resting only 1 minute, you can’t possibly lift anything heavy for multiple sets.
-Thus, you are building endurance with a lighter load.
+3 minutes allow you to lift heavier weights and prepare you mentally for what’s about to come.
+When you are resting only 1 minute, you can’t possibly lift anything heavy.
+Therefore, you are building endurance with a lighter load.